Skip to content

 Why is this bad?

-?. optional chain expressions provide undefined if an object is null or undefined.
-Using a ! non-null assertion to assert the result of an ?. optional chain expression is non-nullable is likely wrong.
+By design, optional chain expressions (?.) provide undefined as the expression's value, if the object being accessed is null or undefined, instead of throwing an error.
+Using a non-null assertion (!) to assert the result of an optional chain expression is contradictory and likely wrong, as it indicates the code is both expecting the value to be potentially null or undefined and non-null at the same time.

 ts